kbarni/Annotation/creating_forms.md

 - `id` - unique identifier

 You can also add **comments** to a UI file in lines beginning with `//`, like in C/C++.

+## Troubleshooting

+- If you cannot see the `ui` file in the dropdown list, make sure that it is in the `Documents/annotation_forms` folder of your device.

+- If you see an empty form, it means that something is wrong with your `ui` file.
+Try to remove some controls until you get a working form, and check the removed controls for errors.

+  - Make sure that each `id` is unique!
+The `id` should be one word, beginning with a letter.

+  - The parameters are always lowercase and case sensitive; they are followed by `:`! (`label :` is correct; `Label =` is incorrect)

+  - Strings (e.g. for `label`) are enclosed in quotation marks.
+Other values (like `id`) are without quotation marks.
+See example below:

+    ```
+    BCheckbox {
+        id: mycheckbox //no quotation mark
+        label: "Check box" //quotation mark
+        persistent: true //no quotation mark
+    }
+    ```